WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ### I accidentally put my archive folder into another folder, and now my archive folder has an archive folder?

-- This is what I call archive hell.
-Just run the `bulk_copy_icbc_tool` to create a new shared folder, it will reorganize and sort out all the folders.
+- Welcome to what I call archive hell 🔱🔥.
+To fix this, simply run the `bulk_copy_icbc_tool` to create a new shared folder.

 ### How do I create the exe?